SAGE: Sequential Attribute Generator for Analyzing Glioblastomas using Limited Dataset: Introduction

 \textbf{Clinical Background:} Glioblastoma multiforme (GBM) is the most common and aggressive form of malignant tumor, comprising of 54\% of all primary brain tumors \cite{aans}, reporting a 5-year survival rate of 5\% \cite{tamimi2017epidemiology}.
 A significant statistic is that the survival rate has not improved in the last three decades \cite{tamimi2017epidemiology}, which therefore, brings to attention the need for accurate evaluation of prognosis and efficacy of chemotherapy.
 Assessment of overall clinical outcomes typically requires a combination of clinical, molecular and multi-modal imaging data.
 This process is time consuming, invasive, cumbersome and overloads the clinical workforce.
 Some of the many factors that contribute to this are increasing incidence of GBM, high resolution imaging, paucity of resources for molecular testing, lack of follow-up, inconsistent data recording across modalities, etc. As an answer to this problem, researchers have started looking into optimizing the radiology pipeline by estimating prognostic markers in imaging, in an attempt to bypass the overhead caused by molecular data collection and analysis.
 Among the many prognostic markers \cite{hegi2005mgmt, hartmann2013long, geisenberger2015molecular}, the 19/20 co-gain is yet to be explored.
 In this paper, we show that there are discriminatory imaging biomarkers indicating mutation and that we can recreate them using SAGE.

 \textbf{Motivation for SAGE:} One of the major challenges in the medical analysis is lack of data.
-19/20 co-gain is a rare mutation, and is therefore, a limited dataset.
+Since 19/20 co-gain is a rare mutation, only a limited dataset is available.
 Furthermore, it also has a high inter-class similarity and intra-class diversity (Fig~\ref{fig:var}), which makes the visual assessment of biomarkers very unapparent to the naked eye.
-Any analysis using GANs will be successful only if the GAN is capable of generating synthetic images that capture the nuance and diversity of features in the mutation.
+Any analysis using GANs will be successful only if they are capable of generating synthetic images that capture the nuance and diversity of features in the mutation.
 This implies the existence of a data distribution that GANs can learn from.
-Additionally, since 19/20 co-gain has never before been analyzed for visual manifestation in MR Imaging (MRI), we begin by demonstrating that there is, indeed, a presence of consistent imaging biomarkers that have a positive correlation with presence or absence of 19/20 co-gain.
+Additionally, since 19/20 co-gain has never been analyzed before for visual manifestation in MR Imaging (MRI), we begin by demonstrating that there is, indeed, a presence of consistent imaging biomarkers that have a positive correlation with presence or absence of 19/20 co-gain.
 Following this, we will proceed to learn and recreate these biomarkers using SAGE.
-The motivation behind developing SAGE as opposed to using DC-GAN or WGAN is that SAGE is designed to increase the apparent size of the dataset.
-In other words, to mitigate the issue of lack of data samples to use in GAN, SAGE increases the size of dataset in latent space by deconstructing features and offers a wider search space of feature combinations (i.e., data distributions).
+The motivation behind developing SAGE as opposed to using standard PGGAN, WGAN or DC-GAN is that SAGE is designed to increase the apparent size of the dataset.
+So to mitigate the issue of lack of data samples to train GANs, SAGE increases the size of dataset in latent space by deconstructing features and offers a wider feature search space, and thereby a better estimate of data distributions.
 We show that SAGE learns useful features from the dataset to generates good quality and diverse synthetic images.

 The rest of the paper is organized as follows: Section 2 contains related work and contributions.
 Section 3 details the technical approach.
 Section 4 contains the description of dataset and evaluation setup.
-Section 5 presents the results and Section 6 is conclusions.
+Section 5 presents the results and Section 6 provides the conclusions.